Wireshark & tshark

 tshark -n [-i <NETWORK_INTERFACE> | -r <INPUT_FILE>] [-2 -R '<READ_FILTER>'] -q -z <STATISTIC_EXPRESSION>

-commands with display / read filters (that may also
+Example of useful tshark commands with display/read filters (that may also

-be used in Wireshark
+be used in Wireshark) and statistic expressions:

-tshark command | Description |
+| tshark command | Description |

 tshark -z help |

-Lists the statistic expressions supported by tshark . |
+Lists the statistic expressions supported by tshark. |

 tshark -nr <INPUT_FILE> -Y 'frame contains "<STRING>"' tshark -nr <INPUT_FILE> -Y 'frame matches "<REGEX>"' |